vsc-eco/docs/docs/04_Feeless In-Protocol Transactions.md

 - **High-frequency usage** may lead to temporary RC exhaustion.
 This does not incur a fee but delays further transactions until RCs recharge.
 - **Applications must manage HP effectively**, either by maintaining reserves or using delegation to support active users.
-- **Stake-backed access** ensures sustainability and prevents abuse, aligning incentives with network health.
+- **Stake-backed access** supports sustainability and reduces abuse, aligning incentives with network health.

 ---

 ## Conclusion

-VSC’s integration with Hive’s RC system enables a truly feeless, scalable, and user-friendly blockchain experience.
-By abstracting away gas fees and utilizing regenerative credits, VSC provides an ideal platform for mainstream adoption without compromising on decentralization or performance.
+VSC’s integration with Hive’s RC system enables a feeless, scalable, and user-friendly blockchain experience.
+By abstracting away gas fees and utilizing regenerative credits, VSC provides a platform for mainstream adoption without compromising on decentralization or performance.

 For developers, this model encourages thoughtful resource management while opening the door to applications that are as seamless as traditional web services.